← Back To Chapters

 Other ecommerce platforms like Amazon and eBay are goldmines for knowing your customers.

-You can also go to forums and see what people are talking about.
-In Google, type “inurl:forum + (your product/your product category)” and it will show you forum posts where your customers talk about your products, like this:
+You can also go to forums and see what people are talking about to get more potential ideas In Google, type “inurl:forum + (your product/your product category)” and it will show you forum posts where your customers talk about your products, like this:

 List out the selling points that tap into your customers’ emotional needs.
 And add supporting evidence to them, which include the facts and features of your product.